 The Third National Clinical Conference on Cannabis Therapeutics was held in May of 2004 in Charlottesville, VA.
 It was co-sponsored by the Virginia Nurses Association, the Pain Management Center and the Medical, Law and Nursing Schools of the University of Virginia, known in the US for its conservative ways.
 The faculty included the world’s finest cannabis researchers, clinicians, patients and caregivers from the US, England, Israel, and Canada.
 At this venue cannabis use as medicine ranged from the therapeutic use by infants and children to use with Hospice patients.

-We think that purity is very important.
 Our official policy statement is clear: “Patients Out of Time has no other interest, nor does the organization have any opinion, stated or unstated, about any issue other than therapeutic cannabis.”
 No one is confused about whom we represent or what we want and the federal government has found that disarming.
 No member of the federal government has ever risen to our call to debate us.
 The reason is obvious.
 They can call us no name except “patient advocates” and we would win.

 The Fourth National Clinical Conference on Cannabis Therapeutics was held in Santa Barbara, California hosted by the Santa Barbara City College.
 The University of California San Francisco’s Accreditation and Educational Development Office of Continuing Medical Education accredited the forum for physician participation and the California Nurses Association provided Continuing Education Units (CEU’s) to the nursing community.
 Held and co-sponsored by Patients Out of Time on April 6-8, 2006 the theme of the conference was: The Body-Mind Connection.
 While various aspects of clinical use was covered, the core of the forum involved both physical cannabis treatment and the use of cannabis for PTS(d), ADD, depression and other emotional or psychological problems.
 There were many moments over the week end that were memorable.
 Santa Barbara’s mayor opened the forum advising all pay close attention to the speakers wisdom and “to go forth and multiply.”
 Discussion of cannabis use by infants, by Vets, by AIDS patients, for Canadian pain patients were echoed during the breaks.
 Comedian Rodney Dangerfield’s wife Joan gave a funny and poignant talk about her husbands life long “love affair with cannabis.”
 Jay Leno provided a video of an his interview on the subject with Mr. Dangerfield.
 A disappointment was the presentation of Montel Williams, talk show host.